 There are places on the internet – I guess you could call them blogs – where people are posting and sharing some truly horrific things.
 They’re posting photos & videos of them harming themselves or relatable quotes that might share how they feel – often numb.
 They’re feeding a pessimistic world view and the idea that no one cares about them.

 More often than not, they’re people that don’t have anyone to talk to.
 Sometimes they’re too scared to seek treatment.
-Sometimes it’s their parents making them feel worse, or like treatment isn’t an option because it means admitting there’s something wrong with you.
+Sometimes it’s their parents making them feel worse, or like treatment isn’t an option because it means admitting there’s something wrong with them.
 They’re often people who don’t have friends or who have only surrounded themselves with really questionable people – often resulting in abusive relationships.

-Ya see, when you’re in toxic relationships and you feel like you don’t have anyone to turn to, the basic tasks of life become so unimportant to you.
+When you’re in toxic relationships and you feel like you don’t have anyone to turn to, the basic tasks of life become so unimportant to you.
 We become so unhappy with everything around us that we accept ourselves as just one more thing that we’re unhappy with.
 But I don’t think it’s until we pick ourselves up and start completing those tasks that we really understand how big of a role they play.

 So, what is the blog actually going to do?